Jasond González

-Efmamj Jasond González Palacios (born 1999), known as Jasond González, is a Colombian professional footballer who plays as a forward for San Lorenzo.
+Efmamjjasond González Palacios (born 12 June 1999), known as Jasond González, is a Colombian professional footballer who plays as a forward for Shijiazhuang Gongfu, on loan from Always Ready.

 Career

 González started his career with Atlético Nacional in Colombia.
 In February 2019, González had a trial in Argentina with San Lorenzo; under Jorge Almirón, who noticed him whilst managing Atlético Nacional in 2018.
 He remained until September, when the forward signed his first professional contract with the club.
 He scored his first reserve goal in the succeeding October against Central Córdoba.
 On 26 November 2020, González headed out on loan to Primera B Nacional with All Boys; penning terms until December 2021.
 His senior debut arrived two days after signing in a goalless draw away to Brown.

 González scored his first senior goal on 5 December 2020, for All Boys, against Santamarina at the Estadio Islas Malvinas.

+Gonzalez's salary at Kaizer Chiefs per month is R220,000.
+This would put his annual earnings at R2,640,000.

+On 13 July 2025, González was loaned to China League One club Shijiazhuang Gongfu from Always Ready.

 Personal life

-González's name, Efmamj Jasond, takes the first letter of every month in Spanish: Enero, Febrero, Marzo, Abril, Mayo, Junio + Julio, Agosto, Septiembre, Octubre, Noviembre and Diciembre.
-That is due to his parents liking the calendar.
-He prefers to be called Jasond.
+González's first name, Efmamjjasond, comes from the first letter of every month in Spanish: Enero, Febrero, Marzo, Abril, Mayo, Junio, Julio, Agosto, Septiembre, Octubre, Noviembre and Diciembre.
+This is because his parents "like the twelve months of the year".
+Due to pronunciation difficulties, he goes by Jasond.
+He has been called "Goleador del Calendario", meaning "calendar goal-scorer".